Emranbd31/fixeasy-frontend/DEPLOYMENT.md

 1. Commit your changes locally.
 2. Push to the `main` branch.
 3. Vercel receives the GitHub webhook, builds the Next.js app, and promotes the deployment to production once the build succeeds.
+4. Monitor the deployment in Vercel and verify the production alias updates without build errors.

 No manual `npm install -g vercel`, `vercel link`, or `vercel --prod` commands are required.